ibm-cloud-docs/billing-usage/exporting-usage.md

 | Category          | `resources.overage.category` | The category of the credit pool that has incurred the overage.
 The valid values are `PLATFORM`, `OFFER`, or `SERVICE` for platform credit and `SUPPORT` for support credit. |
 | Overage           | `resources.overage.cost` | The number of credits that are used as overage |
 {: class="simple-tab-table"}
-{: caption="Table 13.
-Enterprise usage report CSV contents for overages" caption-side="bottom"}
+{: caption="Enterprise usage report CSV contents for overages" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-1-3"}
 {: #overages-enterprise-1-3}
 {: tab-title="Overages"}